 The whole thing is a solo, of course, but it’s one of the most astonishing examples of solo guitar in recording history, a mixture of tapping, strumming, thumping and hammering.
 There are no overdubs and a very strange tuning on the classic title track to Hedges’ 1984 album.

 23. Tribal Tech: ‘Tunnel Vision’ (Guitarist: Scott Henderson)

 An almost perfect solo from the jazz/rock master’s album Nomad.
 It’s so complete it sounds almost pre-composed (apparently only the first eight bars were hummed to him by the tune’s writer Gary Willis), each interesting idea following completely logically from the last.
 Starts at 1:13:

 This one taken from the classic album The Colour Of Spring can be filed in the ‘minimalist’ category, but it’s brilliant.
 The way the veteran Pretenders/McCartney guitarist bends into his last note, perfectly fitting with the key change, is sublime.
 Starts at 2:52:

 Johnny G pulled out all the stops for this barnstorming bebop-meets-blues breakdown, from the Love Jones album, closing out his funny proto-rap in some style.
 He also gets extra points for quoting Dizzy Gillespie’s ‘Salt Peanuts’.
 Starts around 3:30:

-From Booty’s now forgotten 1988 album What’s Bootsy Doin’, a brief but flamboyant classic from one of the great unhinged metal guitarists of the decade, often used as a ringer by George Clinton, Bill Laswell and Shakespear’s Sister to good effect.
-Gets started around the 2:44 mark:
+From Booty’s now forgotten 1988 album What’s Bootsy Doin’, a brief but flamboyant classic from one of the great unhinged metal guitarists of the decade, used as a ringer by George Clinton, Bill Laswell and Shakespear’s Sister to good effect.
+Starts around 2:44:

 19. Thomas Dolby: ‘Budapest By Blimp’ (Guitarist: Larry Treadwell)